 Traditionally, HR department recruiters were built on people skills and gut feelings.
-This was often enough to lead a business to finding the right candidate, but often left them with a mismatch.
-Recruiting can be costly and time consuming, and so the focus on using people analytics to analyze the potential of employee talent can help save a business the time and money associated with the initial search and help avoid any costly hiring mistakes.
+This was often enough to lead a business to find the right candidate but often left them with a mismatch.
+Recruiting can be costly and time-consuming, and so the focus on using people analytics to analyze the potential of employee talent can help save a business the time and money associated with the initial search and help avoid any costly hiring mistakes.
 People analytics help HR professionals better understand how a candidate’s experience, education, and other skills and training can be an asset to that company or to a specific position.
 By highlighting the most relevant data, recruiters are able to make better hiring decisions.
 Some people analytics programs are even able to assess the potential of current employees based on performance records, resume, and other data to help businesses fill existing positions internally.

 Better workforce planning

 One way that businesses are harnessing the predictive power of people analytics is by helping businesses more clearly understand their staffing needs.
 Rather than just guess at how many people they’ll need to get a project done on time, people analytics can help analyze labor data and enable businesses to make smarter staffing decisions and hire on temporary or permanent employees to support business objectives.
-Businesses no longer have to estimate how many people to schedule for a busy season or over or under-hire during a deadline – people analytics can help predict workforce planning needs based on business data and past patterns.
+Businesses no longer have to estimate how many people to schedule for a busy season or over or under-hire during a deadline – people analytics can help predict workforce planning needs to be based on business data and past patterns.

 Similarly, by analyzing patterns and data over set periods of time, people analytics can be useful in helping businesses understand their turnover and increase retention.
-Hiring is an expensive endeavor and businesses who retain their existing staff are generally more stable than those that have a lot of turnover and constantly need to hire, onboard, and train new employees.
+Hiring is an expensive endeavor and businesses who retain their existing staff are generally more stable than those that have a lot of turnovers and constantly need to hire, onboard, and train new employees.
 People analytics can help you discover which teams are losing employees, understand if people left during certain project kickoffs, or identify other potential patterns that an organization can address.